m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

    - Click `OK`.
  - For the values, use `Essay number` and summarize by `COUNT`.

-Use the pivot table to analyze the Federalist Papers data.
+Use **only the pivot table** to analyze the Federalist Papers data.
  - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
  - How would someone cast doubt upon this suggestion?